CorrieRB/16S_ITS_Analysis/README.md

 # Instructions for use

 ## Setup
-First make sure the the **16S_ITS_Analysis** repository is located in a directory which also contains the following Directories
+First make sure the the **16S_ITS_Analysis** repository is located in a directory which also contains the following Directories:
-./Raw_data (for the ab1 Sanger sequencing files) ./NCBI (containing the local BLAST databases) ./Fasta_Sequences (the output directory for contig fasta files) ./Fasta_Sequences_nucleotide_search (directory to put files to be searched against nucleotide database) ./Resutls (the output directory for the contig alignments, quality reports and final BLAST results)
+-./Raw_data (for the ab1 Sanger sequencing files) -./NCBI (containing the local BLAST databases) -./Fasta_Sequences (the output directory for contig fasta files) -./Fasta_Sequences_nucleotide_search (directory to put files to be searched against nucleotide database) -./Resutls (the output directory for the contig alignments, quality reports and final BLAST results)

 The Sequencing data should be saved with the following convention:
-YYYY_MM_DD_16S_Accession#_FWD
+-YYYY_MM_DD_16S_Accession#_FWD
-YYYY_MM_DD_16S_Accession#_REV
+-YYYY_MM_DD_16S_Accession#_REV

 run the folowing code in the **Sequence_Analysis.R** script to source the sequence analysis and blast functions: